Adalog-fr/ada-static-code-analysis-tools-benchmark/README.md

 - AdaControl
 - Cogralys (our solution)

+The base code represent 3_548_930 lines of codes (counted using [Tokei](https://github.com/XAMPPRocky/tokei); so blank lines and comment lines are not included) in 15_753 files in 408 projects (gpr files).

 ### Result

 The current benchmark results are yet to be added.
 Stay tuned for updates!